 When a daytime light is considered the design process will be repeated for daytime.

-However a complete geometric and photometric layout should be monitored concerning practical design considerations.
+Besides the considerations described here a complete geometric and photometric layout should also be monitored concerning practical design considerations.
 This may include optimisation of cost/benefit ratio, maintenance, construction and power requirements.
 If the calculated layout is not suitable because of practical design considerations, alternative markings or channel sizes should be regarded.
-This may lead to a new leading line calculation with a different channel layout.
+This may also lead to a new leading line calculation with a different channel layout.

 Preliminary Assessment of Tower Positions

-is calculation gives a first hint to the tower positions.
+TheThis calculation on the first worksheet “A Initial input” gives a first hint to suitable tower positions.
 It should be checked immediately whether these positions are available, before running through the rest of the process.
 When the positions are not available, nearby positions, which are available can be used for the first step of the iteration loop.
 The calculations are based on chapter 6.1.

 Iteration Input Parameters

-After a preliminary assessment for the tower positions the next step is to input all necessary parameters for a complete calculation The input parameters are:
+After a preliminary assessment of the tower positions the next step is to input all necessary parameters for a complete calculation on the next worksheet “B Leading line”..
+The input parameters are:

 DTL Use of daytime lights DTL=yes / no (input #1)